 Although not independently audited, CyberGhost makes some strong statements about whether it logs user activity (it doesn’t), and its apps appear to be thoroughly secure.
 The transparency report is also a nice touch.

-Tested on out UK and US connections, CyberGhost delivered speeds of 160-180Mbps and 180-240Mbps respectively.
-That’s not incredible, but is certainly enough to keep the vast majority of users happy.
+Tested on out UK and US connections, CyberGhost delivered speeds of up to 500Mbps and 450Mbps respectively.
+That’s excellent performance, and a big improvement on our last tests.
 It’s also enough to stream and torrent to your heart’s content.
-However, our testing uncovered that you won’t get access to BBC iPlayer.
+However, our testing uncovered that you won’t get access to BBC iPlayer, and only US Netflix is reliable.

 If you’re looking to torrent you’re also in luck, because although not every server is P2P-enabled, there’s a huge number that are to choose from.
 There are also some really neat features like automatic connection when using a particular app that can help provide ultimate torrenting safety.